 The Stanley Road waste management facility (WMF) provides waste management services to the City of Bunbury, the Shire of Harvey and commercial waste operators.
-Other activities include the recycling of construction and demolition waste, a community drop-off facility and a refund point for the container deposit scheme.
+Other activities include the recycling of construction and demolition waste, a community drop off waste and recycling facility and a refund point for the container deposit scheme.

 Licensing activitiesShow more